raboof/nethogs/README.md

 * [iptraf-ng](https://github.com/iptraf-ng/iptraf-ng) is a console-based network monitoring program for Linux that displays information about IP traffic.
 * [nettop (by Emanuele Oriani)](http://nettop.youlink.org/) is a simple process/network usage report for Linux.
 * [iptstate](https://www.phildev.net/iptstate/index.shtml) is a top-like interface to your netfilter connection-tracking table.
 * [flowtop](http://netsniff-ng.org/) is a top-like netfilter connection tracking tool.
+* [BusyTasks](https://www.pling.com/p/1201835) is a Java-based app using top, iotop and nethogs as backend.

 License
 -------